Guardio Review and Pricing in 2025: A Cybercrime-Fighting Antivirus

 Browsing Protection

-Guardio lives in your browser and scans and cloud-tests any site you visit, so theoretically it should be very good at rooting out malicious online content.
+Guardio protects you as you browse.
+It scans and cloud-tests any site you visit, so theoretically it should be very good at rooting out malicious online content.
 It also gives you a log of the bad sites it’s blocked so you can review its decisions and whitelist any over-aggressive choices.

 >> Learn More: A Complete Guide to Private Browsers